 “To do a good job as DPO, I need to have access to risk and cybersecurity reports, sponsorship for communication, and constant monitoring of data protection and privacy risks.
-That because, with these resources, we can draw the attention and win the support from the business areas to be more effective in our work, and better report to the board and administrative council”, said Motta.
+That because, with these resources, we can draw the attention and win the support from the business areas to be more effective in our work, and better report to the board and administrative council,” concludes Motta.

 Ibrahim agreed that communication with the other areas and involvement of the organization board is essential for the processes of risk management to work.
 “We classify relevant risk under three aspects: financial, regulatory, which includes LGPD, and perspective, where cybersecurity was always relevant, and with the pandemic became even more relevant,” informed the BV director.
 For him, this recognition makes it indispensable to know how to appropriately communicate risks to the top management, their volatile aspect, and the company’s vulnerabilities.
 That is, in addition to technical capacity, the CISO must be a good communicator of his/her analyses and measures to be taken for mitigation.

-The Petrobrás executive reinforced that the technology area must apply the controls defined as necessary, whether from application security or data privacy.
+The Petrobras executive reinforced that the technology area must apply the controls defined as necessary, whether from application security or data privacy.
 For this reason, IT must implement, execute and operate all security and privacy guidelines.
-The security area, in its turn, must see that they are applied and where the problem occurs on a dashboard in order to prioritize the decision to be made correctly.
-“The secret is to work together, synergically, to meet and even anticipate the organization’s needs and expectations,” says the Petrobrás executive.
+The security area, in its turn, must see that they are applied and where the problem occurs on a dashboard to prioritize the decision to be made correctly.
+“The secret is to work together, synergetically, to meet and even anticipate the organization’s needs and expectations,” says the Petrobras executive.
 Sêmola concludes that “information security must be aligned with the company’s purpose.”

 What is the relevance of “Security by Design” and “Privacy by Design”?

 The idea is that all companies adopt these two concepts in all their processes and apply them from the beginning of any project.
-“It is very important to include these concepts in the onboarding and collaborators integration program of the company so that they will be informed and trained since the moment of admission, requiring even a test and a given score to receive their credentials,” says Márcia.
+Márcia affirms that “it is very important to include these concepts in the onboarding and collaborators integration program of the company so that they will be informed and trained since the moment of admission, requiring even a test and a given score to receive their credentials.”

-· “Security by Design” and “Privacy by Design” concepts must be adopted today in all processes and since the beginning of any project.
+- “Security by Design” and “Privacy by Design” are concepts that must be adopted today in all processes and since the beginning of any project.